 Take It Slow

-- Confine the new cat to a room with her own food, water, and litter box (call this their “safe room”).
+- Confine the new cat to a room with their own food, water, and litter box (let’s call this their “safe room”).

-- Be prepared to keep the new cat in this space for seven days or more.
+- Be prepared to restrict the new cat to this space for seven days or more.
 Visit the new cat frequently and show them plenty of affection.